Azure/missionlz-edge/docs/Usage_Guide.md

 f5VmAdminUsername | f5admin | Administrator account on the F5 NVAs that get deployed
 f5VmSize | Standard_DS3_v2 | The size of the F5 firewall appliance.
 It defaults to "Standard_DS3_v2"
 f5VmImageVersion | 15.0.100000 | Version of F5 BIG-IP sku being deployed
-[artifactsUrl](./STIG_Guide.md) | None | Setting to the storage suffix will allow Desired State Configuration on Windows remote access host to set STIG related controls. ie: location.azurestack.local deployLinux | false | Setting to true deploys a Ubuntu 180.04 management VM alongside the Windows 2019 management VM using the same credentials
+[stig](./STIG_Guide.md) | false | Setting to true enables custom script and DSC extension to set STIG controls on Windows remote access VM. deployLinux | false | Setting to true deploys a Ubuntu 180.04 management VM alongside the Windows 2019 management VM using the same credentials

 ## **Setup Deployment Container**